2025–26 CAF Champions League group stage

-The 2025–26 CAF Champions League group stage will begin on 21 November 2025 and end on 15 February 2026.
-16 teams will compete in the group stage to decide the eight places in the knockout stage of the 2025–26 CAF Champions League.
+The 2025–26 CAF Champions League group stage began on 21 November 2025 and ended on 15 February 2026.
+16 teams competed in the group stage to decide the eight places in the knockout stage of the 2025–26 CAF Champions League.

 Draw

 The draw for the group stage was held on 3 November 2025, 12:00 GMT (14:00 local time, UTC+2), in Johannesburg, South Africa.
 The 16 winners of the second round of qualifying rounds were drawn into four groups of four.

 The teams were seeded by their performances in the CAF competitions for the previous five seasons (CAF 5-year ranking points shown next to every team).
-Each group will contain one team from each of Pot 1, Pot 2, Pot 3, and Pot 4, and each team was allocated to the positions in their group according to their pot.
+Each group contained one team from each of Pot 1, Pot 2, Pot 3, and Pot 4, and each team was allocated to the positions in their group according to their pot.